scionproto/scion/doc/ControlPlanePKI.md

 - __Trust anchor:__ certificate, public key, or set thereof that is considered valid axiomatically (unless expired or revoked).
 In other words, a cryptographic object for which trust is assumed rather than derived.
 In SCION, trust anchors are TRCs with a grace period of 0.
+- __Verifier:__ any entity holding at least one trust anchor and capable of verifying TRCs and AS certificates.
+All SCION hosts are verifiers.
-- __Trust store:__ list of all trust anchors established and maintained by verifiers.
+- __Trust store:__ database of trust anchors established and maintained by verifiers.
 - __Trust reset:__ action of creating and announcing a new trust anchor for an existing ISD.
 - __TRC chain verification:__ process of verifying a series of TRCs with consecutive version numbers and the same ISD identifier, starting from a trust anchor.

 ### TRC Qualifiers

-Below are the different states in which a TRC can be (in increasing level of "trustworthiness"):
+Below are the different states in which a TRC can be (in increasing level of "trustworthiness"), from the perspective of a verifier:

 1. __Verified:__ a TRC whose format and contents are correct and consistent with previous versions.
    The verification of a TRC includes basic sanity checks as well as a TRC chain verification.